Frostswing/CoupleTasks/documentation/ARCHITECTURE.md

 - Defer functionality with defer count tracking
 - Completed by tracking
 - Configurable notification offset (default: 6 hours before)
+- **Postpone Biweekly Tasks**: Special feature for biweekly recurring tasks
+  - Allows postponing a biweekly task to next week (1 week forward)
+  - When postponed, the task's `due_date` is moved forward by 1 week
+  - Tracks original date (`postponed_from_date`) and postpone date (`postponed_date`)
+  - Future instances continue from the postponed date, maintaining the biweekly pattern
+  - Available in both mobile app (DailyTaskCard) and web interface
+  - When completing a postponed biweekly task, the next instance is calculated from the postponed date, ensuring the recurrence pattern continues correctly
 - **Automatic Archiving**: Tasks are automatically archived when marked as completed
   - Sets `is_archived: true`, `archived_date`, `completion_date`, and `completed_by`
   - Happens automatically in `Task.update()` when status changes to 'completed'